suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 ## API Categories

 - In REST API terminology, each of these features or operations is called a Resource URIs.
 - A resource is an object(API end point) with a type, associated data, relationships to other resources, and a set of methods that operate on it.
-- on vManage, resources are grouped into collections and below is that list.
+- On vManage, resources are grouped into collections and below is that list.

 | Resource Collection | Description |
 | ------ | ------ |